 On February 20, 2019, Pulitzer Center grantee Patrick Brown won the 2019 FotoEvidence Book Award with World Press Photo.
 The award recognizes Brown's photography documenting the plight of the Rohingya, an ethnic Muslim minority group in Myanmar that has been forced to flee the country in the hundreds of thousands due to state-sponsored persecution.
 This includes his photography for the Pulitzer Center-funded Rolling Stone article "Survivors of the Rohingya Genocide."

-The work will be featured in a book titled No Place on Earth, which will launch in conjunction with the 2019 World Press Photo Exhibition in Amsterdam.
+The work will be featured in a book titled No Place on Earth, also supported in part by the Pulitzer Center, which will launch in conjunction with the 2019 World Press Photo Exhibition in Amsterdam.